chazingtheinfinite/computational-art/README.md

-# computational-art
+# Computational Art

+Developed by: Kevin Dick

-A repository of experiments in computational art
+This repository encapsulates an amalgam of experiments in computational art.